akaLenni/christmastTree/README.md

 gcc -std=c89 -pedantic -Wall -Werror  -Wextra -o <fileName> <fileName>.c

 ## DISCLAIMER:
 ### Code compiles and works, I do not guarantee that it will run efficent and is clean.
+It is not yet ANSI C conform.
 Please also do not copy it as solution.
 Please at least change names of functions and variables. :D